Scalingo/documentation/src/_posts/platform/databases/2000-01-01-maintenance-windows.md

 ## Share the information with your team

-By default owner and collaborators will receive email notifications one day before a scheduled maintenance execution.
-This notification system operates via the [App notifications](https://doc.scalingo.com/platform/app/notification) feature and the “default notifier” which is configured for each app.
+By default owner and collaborators receive email notifications one day before a scheduled maintenance execution.
+This notification system operates via the [App notifications](/platform/app/notification) feature and the “default notifier” which is configured for each app.
 Please check if it is still active or configure another notifier for this purpose.
 It can easily be configured to suit your preferences.
-For instance, if you prefere webhook notifications over email, you can easily configure this setting (or create a new dedicated notifier).
+For instance, if you prefer webhook notifications over email, you can easily configure this setting (or create a new dedicated notifier).
 Additionally, you have the option to filter the list of recipients or provide a service address for individuals who need to be notified but do not have a Scalingo account.

 Three new events have been added: